 Prior to approval of the Dissolution, the Consolidated Master Fund paid the Investment Manager an aggregate fixed management fee (the "Management Fee"), payable quarterly in arrears on the last Business Day of each quarter.
 The Management Fee accrued monthly at an annual rate of 1.50% of the Consolidated Master Fund's Managed Assets at the end of such month before giving effect to the Management Fee payment being calculated or any purchases or repurchases of Consolidated Master Fund shares or any distributions by the Consolidated Master Fund.
 The Management Fee reduced the net asset value of the Consolidated Master Fund (and indirectly, of the Feeder Funds) as of the end of the accounting period in which it was payable and after the calculation of the Management Fee.
-Effective October 1, 2014 through October 31, 2020, the Investment Manager agreed to temporarily reduce its Management Fee Waiver").
+Effective October 1, 2014 through October 31, 2020, the Investment Manager agreed to temporarily reduce its Management Fee to an annualized rate of 0.75% of the Consolidated Master Fund's Managed Assets (the "Management Fee Waiver").
 The Management Fee, after the Management Fee Waiver, was \$5,226,308 for the year ended December 31, 2020.